 h.
 Keep a suitable fire extinguisher nearby at all times.
 Ensure the fire extinguisher is in operable condition.

-a.
+i.
+Mark all hot metal after welding operations are completed.
+Soapstone is commonly used for this purpose. a.
 General.
 The electric arc is a very powerful source of light, including visible, ultraviolet, and infrared.
 Protective clothing and equipment must be worn during all welding operations.
 During all oxyacetylene welding and cutting proccesses, operators must use safety goggles to protect the eyes from heat, glare, and flying fragments of hot metals.
 During all electric welding processes, operators must use safety goggles and a hand shield or helmet equipped with a suitable filter glass to protect against the intense ultraviolet and infrared rays.
-When others are in the vicinity of the electric welding processes, the area must be screened so the arc cannot be seen either directly or by reflection from glass or metal.
+When others are in the vicinity of the electric welding processes, the area must be screened so the arc cannot be seen either directly or by reflection from glass or metal. b.
+Helmets and Shields.

 (1) Welding arcs are intensely brilliant lights.
 They contain a proportion of ultraviolet light which may cause eye damage.
 For this reason, the arc should never be viewed with the naked eye within a distance of 50.0 ft (15.2 m).
 The brilliance and exact spectrum, and therefore the danger of the light, depends on the welding process, the metals in the arc, the arc atmosphere, the length of the arc, and the welding current.
 Operators, fitters, and those working nearby need protection against arc radiation.
 The intensity of the light from the arc increases with increasing current and arc voltage.
 Arc radiation, like all light radiation, decreases with the square of the distance.
 Those processes that produce smoke surrounding the arc have a less bright arc since the smoke acts as a filter.
 The spectrum of the welding arc is similar to that of the sun.
 Exposure of the skin and eyes to the arc is the same as exposure to the sun.

+(2) Being closest, the welder needs a helmet to protect his eyes and face from harmful light and particles of hot metal.
+The welding helmet (fig. 2-1) is generally constructed of a pressed fiber insulating material.
+It has an adjustable headband that makes it usable by persons with different head sizes.
+To minimize reflection and glare produced by the intense light, the helmet is dull black in color.
+It fits over the head and can be swung upward when not welding.
+The chief advantage of the helmet is that it leaves both hands free, making it possible to hold the work and weld at the same time.
+(3) The hand-held shield (fig. 2-1) provides the same protection as the helmet, but is held in position by the handle.
+This type of shield is frequently used by an observer or a person who welds for a short period of time.
 (4) The protective welding helmet has lens holders used to insert the cover glass and the filter glass or plate.
 Standard size for the filter plate is 2 x 4-1/4 in.
 (50 x 108 mm).
 In some helmets lens holders open or flip upwards.
 Lenses are designed to prevent flash burns and eye damage by absorption of the infrared and ultraviolet rays produced by the arc.
 The filter glasses or plates come in various optical densities to filter out various light intensities, depending on the welding process, type of base metal, and the welding current.
 The color of the lens, usually green, blue, or brown, is an added protection against the intensity of white light or glare.
 Colored lenses make it possible to clearly see the metal and weld.
 Table 2-1 lists the proper filter shades to be used.
 A magnifier lens placed behind the filter glass is sometimes used to provide clear vision.
+A cover plate should be placed outside the filter glass to protect it from weld spatter.
+The filter glass must be tempered so that is will not break if hit by flying weld spatter.
+Filter glasses must be marked showing the manufacturer, the shade number, and the letter �H� indicating it has been treated for impact resistance.
+(5) Gas metal-arc (MIG) welding requires darker filter lenses than shielded metal-arc (stick) welding.
+The intensity of the ultraviolet radiation emitted during gas metal-arc welding ranges from 5 to 30 times brighter than welding with covered electrodes.
+(6) Do not weld with cracked or defective shields because penetrating rays from the arc may cause serious burns.
+Be sure that the colored glass plates are the proper shade for arc welding.
+Protect the colored glass plate from molten metal spatter by using a cover glass.
+Replace the cover glass when damaged or spotted by molten metal spatter.

 (7) Face shields (fig. 2-2) must also be worn where required to protect eyes.
 Welders must wear safety glasses and chippers and grinders often use face shields in addition to safety glasses.
+(8) In some welding operations, the use of mask-type respirators is required.
+Helmets with the "bubble" front design can be adapted for use with respirators.

 c.
 Safety Goggles.
 During all electric welding processes, operators must wear safety goggles (fig. 2-3) to protect their eyes from weld spatter which occasionally gets inside the helmet.
 These clear goggles also protect the eyes from slag particles when chipping and hot sparks when grinding.
 Contact lenses should not be worn when welding or working around welders.
 Tinted safety glasses with side shields are recommended, especially when welders are chipping or grinding.
 Those working around welders should also wear tinted safety glasses with side shields.